nitroz3us/GPThreatIntel-Summarizer/README.md

 ## Future Developments
 - [ ] Parse IOC's from an image
-- [x] Allow users to choose various GPT Models
+- [ ] Use LangChain to help with the text-embedding & vectors

 ## Why am I doing this?
 - Wanted to try out OpenAI API & FastAPI